rrazd/rrazd.github.com/blog/_posts/2013-06-13-DoINeedToKnowProgrammingBefore.markdown

 - university
 ---

 <p>If you are going into Computer Engineering I would strongly reccommend that you accumulate some experience programming in Java or C#.
-In first year (1A term) there is an Introduction to Programming course offerred by the university.
+In first year (1A term) there is an <b>Introduction to Programming course (ECE 150)</b> offerred by the university.
 However, I found this course to be very unhelpful as a novice programmer at the time.
+This was because it was slightly overwhelming having to learn all the main programming concepts in the span of 4 months along with studying for 4 other Engineering courses and adjusting to life at University.
 Going in to computer engineering I really had no idea what programming was.
 I was extremely unprepared and rather clueless.
 I should have taken some sort of course on the subject in highschool however computer science was hardly mentioned in the all-girls private school that I attended in Toronto.</p>

 <p>I did the IB Diploma Programme in highschool.
 I took higher level Chemistry, English and History and standard level Math, Physics and Spanish.
 I believe that IB does offer some Computer Science courses however these were not offered at my school.</p>